Septima/spatialsuite-s4/README.md

 ### <a name="build.site"></a> Separate indexes for separate sites

 In some situations you might want to index differently in internal sites vs external sites.
 Please see https://github.com/Septima/spatialsuite-s4/wiki/Separate-indexes-for-separate-sites

+### <a name="externaldb"></a> Using an external database as local data index

+Why use an external database?
+* Spatial Map versions prior to 2.7 don't include an embedded database.
+You must create an external database for the s4 index.
+* Your index is too big for the embedded database.
+An external database will hold indices of any size

+In these situations you might want to index In an external database.
+You may use either postgres og sql server.
+Please see https://github.com/Septima/spatialsuite-s4/wiki/How-to-use-an-external-database

 ## <a name="problems"></a> FAQ and Issues
 <a name="problems.encoding"><a name="problems.localdata"></a><a name="problems.css"></a>
 If you have any questions please consult the s4 wiki at https://github.com/Septima/spatialsuite-s4/wiki